A Complete Guide to Travel Agency Websites [+Comparison Chart]

-One of the things we’re frequently asked is about travel agency websites.
+We’re frequently asked about travel agency websites.
 As in, how in the world do I create a website for my travel agency?
-We totally get that you’re a travel agent—which doesn't have a lot in common with a web developer—and your time is best spent selling and researching travel, not different travel agent website programs.
+We totally get that you’re a travel agent—a career that doesn't have much in common with a web developer—and your time is best spent selling and researching travel, not different travel agent website programs.

 And it’s not just the HAR perspective here.
 We’ve asked oodles of agents what they like and dislike about their travel agency websites.
 We share their thoughts at the end of the article!

 Four Travel Agency Website Options: A Comparison Chart

 Our comparison chart is a scenic view of travel agency website options.
 This is handy to have alongside you as you go through the article to dig into the details of the pros and cons of each model and decide what works best for your business.

 Which Options Were Most Popular in 2021?

 We took a peek at our 2021 travel agency survey data to check out which platforms advisors preferred.
 1,100 advisors weighed in . . . here's what the data told us:

 We also chatted on websites in our Facebook groups . . . we'd love for you to chime in with what travel agency website platforms you use and love.

 We've gotten great feedback so if you're new to industry or just browsing travel agent websites join the conversation in our 7 Day Setup Facebook Group.
 If you have a few years selling travel under your belt, join us at the Travel Agent Think Tank!
 This offers an insider look at what travel agents are using!